 The great thing about the Epcot Food and Wine Festival is that it’s open 7 days a week.
 This is the case now with every festival in Epcot so you don’t have to worry about missing a day.

-Without question, in the middle of the week are the best days to visit the Epcot Food and Wine Festival.
+Without question, the middle of the week are the best days to visit the Epcot Food and Wine Festival.
 You want to avoid Saturday and Sunday at all costs, and sometimes Friday too.
 Monday – Thursday are your best bet to skip the crowds.

-Every year is different but in 2019 the Epcot Food and Wine Festival was 87 days.
-We expect 2020 to be at least that long if not longer.
+Every year is different but in 2023 the Epcot Food and Wine Festival will be a full 115 days.

 Epcot Food and Wine Tips and Tricks